 Law often lags behind technology.
 But there are so many sources for information that students have to master.
 It is almost as if everything legal is at your fingertips, so discernment of the important and relevant is more important than ever before.

-The rise of the Bots and AI are exciting to see.
+The rise of the Bots and artificial intelligence (AI) are exciting to see.
 I can’t wait to see how the mechanics and ethics are explored in law schools.

 LM: How can attorneys use technology to bridge the generational gap in the profession?

 VJ: Although members of the younger generations have been criticized for their lack of interpersonal skills, I actually think that technology encourages more communication and team building.
-Slack, Google chat, Asana are just a few applications that facilitate the water cooler conversations.
+Slack, Google Chat and Asana are just a few applications that facilitate the water cooler conversations.

 LM: What is one thing you know now that you wish you had been taught in law school?

-VJ: Does how balance your trust account on a monthly basis count?
+VJ: How to balance your trust account on a monthly basis.

 Trust accounting is part of what I would have loved to know because the business of law is difficult to learn!
 Now that I have been part of running two law firms during the last 22 years, I know that I could have used more tools.
 We are so involved with learning the mechanics of the law that it is an afterthought that many of us will be running small businesses or larger ones.
 An appreciation for the business of practicing law should be important to everyone who is or wants to be in private practice.